mdn/content/files/en-us/web/css/@font-palette-values/override-colors/index.md

 ### Changing a color in an alternate base-palette

-As an example, using [Rocher Color Font](https://www.harbortype.com/fonts/rocher-color/) one color in the font is overridden.
+Using [Rocher Color Font](https://www.harbortype.com/fonts/rocher-color/), this example shows how to override one color in the font.

 #### HTML